DariaBogdan/test/instruction.md

 <img src='666.PNG' width=500 height=400>

 Then ckick the 'open' button to open the connection.
-After this you may see this window:
+After this you may see window like this:

 <img src='777.PNG' width=500 height=400>